Dolomites in May: Weather, Trail Access & Early-Season Expectations

 May requires full shoulder-season gear—think early spring mountain conditions, not summer hiking.

-Essential Clothing Layers:
+Essential Clothing Layers

 • Warm insulating layers (fleece or lightweight down jacket—you'll need this)